-Name

-Signature Date

-PRICE/RATE CERTIFICATION
+C) PRICE/RATE CERTIFICATION

-generally accepted accounting princip by us, that such prices are not in excess including our most favoured customer not include an element of profit on the ed have been computed in accordance with bles applicable to all like services rendered and sees of the lowest prices charged anyone else, or for like quality and quantity so the services, do e sale in excess of that normally obtained by us quantity, and does not include any provision for gents".
+"We hereby certify that the price quoted have been computed in accordance with generally accepted accounting principles applicable to all like services rendered and sold by us, that such prices are not in excess of the lowest prices charged anyone else, including our most favoured customer for like quality and quantity so the services, does not include an element of profit on the sale in excess of that normally obtained by us on the sale of services of like quality and quantity, and does not include any provision for discounts or commissions to selling agents".

-Name

-Signature Date

-VALIDITY OF PROPOSAL
+D) VALIDITY OF PROPOSAL

-It is requested that proposals submitte d in response to this Request for Proposal be:
+It is requested that proposals submitted in response to this Request for Proposal be:

-valid in all aspects, including pric days from the closing date of this e, for not less than one hundred and twenty (12 RFP; and,

-signed by an authorized representa RFP; and, ative of the Bidder in the space provided on the

-provide the name and telephone n clarification or other matters relate number of a representative who may be contacted ing to the Bidder's proposal.
+- valid in all aspects, including price, for not less than one hundred and twenty (120) days from the closing date of this RFP; and, - signed by an authorized representative of the Bidder in the space provided on the RFP; and, - provide the name and telephone number of a representative who may be contacted for clarification or other matters relating to the Bidder's proposal.

-Name

-Signature Date